yuliaUU/digital-CV/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

+# Interests to show in About widget
+interests:
+ - Teaching
+ - Research
+ - Data Visualization
+ - Data Analysis1
+ - Programming in R
+ - Curriculum & Course Design

 # Education to show in About widget
 education:
   courses: